Parts: The Clonus Horror

-Parts: The Clonus Horror, also known as The Clonus Horror, or simply Clonus, is a 1979 science fiction horror film directed by Robert S. Fiveson, and stars Peter Graves, Tim Donnelly, Dick Sargent, Keenan Wynn, Paulette Breen and Frank Ashmore.
-The film is about an isolated community in a remote desert area, where clones are bred to serve as a source of replacement organs for the wealthy and powerful.
-The film was nominated at the 7th Saturn Awards in the category "Best Film Produced for Under $1,000,000".
+Parts: The Clonus Horror (also known as The Clonus Horror, or simply Clonus) is a 1979 science fiction horror film directed, co-written and produced by Robert S. Fiveson, and starring Peter Graves, Tim Donnelly, Dick Sargent, Keenan Wynn, Paulette Breen and Frank Ashmore.
+The film is about an isolated desert community where clones are bred to serve as a source of replacement organs for the wealthy and powerful.

+An independent production, Parts was released in the United States in August 1979.
+It was nominated at the 7th Saturn Awards for "Best Film Produced for Under $1,000,000".
+It gained further recognition after being featured on the comedy television series Mystery Science Theater 3000 in 1997.

-Parts: The Clonus Horror was featured on the comedy television series Mystery Science Theater 3000 in 1997.
-In 2005, the filmmakers filed a lawsuit against DreamWorks Pictures for copyright infringement, citing numerous similarities between Clonus and The Island.
-The two parties reached a settlement, with the amount settled being seven-figures and other specific terms being court-sealed.
+In 2005, the filmmakers filed a lawsuit against DreamWorks Pictures for copyright infringement, citing numerous similarities between Clonus and the Michael Bay film The Island.
+The two parties reached a seven-figure settlement, the terms of which were sealed by the court.

 Plot

-The film takes place in an isolated desert compound called Clonus, where clones are bred to be used as replacement parts for the elite, including a soon-to-be president-elect Jeffrey Knight (Peter Graves).
+The film takes place in an isolated desert compound called Clonus, where clones are bred to be used as replacement parts for the elite, including a soon-to-be president-elect Jeffrey Knight.
 The clones are kept isolated from the real world by workers of the colony, but are promised to be "accepted" to move to "America" after they have completed some type of physical training.
 After a group of clones are chosen to go to "America", they are given a party and a farewell celebration with their fellow clones.
 The chosen clones are then taken to a lab where they are sedated and placed in an airtight plastic bag, and their bodies are frozen in order to preserve their organs for harvest.

-A clone Richard (Tim Donnelly) begins to question the circumstances of his existence and eventually escapes the colony.
-Pursued by compound guards, he enters a nearby city, where he is found by a retired journalist, Jake Noble (Keenan Wynn) and his wife.
-Jake takes him to Richard Knight, who is Richard's clone and the brother of Jeffrey Knight.
+A clone named Richard questions his existence and eventually escapes the colony.
+Pursued by compound guards, he enters a nearby city, where he is found by retired journalist Jake Noble and his wife.
+Jake takes him to Richard Knight, the man Richard is cloned from, and the brother of Jeffrey Knight.
 The Knights argue over what to do with the clone (who is revealed to have been secretly commissioned by Jeffrey).

-After a falling out, Richard's clone returns to the colony to reunite with his love interest, Lena (Paulette Breen).
+After a falling out, Richard's clone returns to the colony to reunite with his love interest, Lena.
 To his horror, the clone finds that Lena has been lobotomized by those running the colony.
 They had used her as bait to trap the Richard clone.
 Once they have him in custody, they kill and freeze him.
 Meanwhile, Clonus completes its cover-up by sending thugs to murder Richard Knight, his son, and the Nobles.
 Jeffrey Knight is stabbed through the chest in the ensuing struggle with his brother, but he appears fine the next day at a press conference, where he is stunned to find that Noble had, before his death, managed to disseminate a secret tape to the news media, exposing the Clonus project.

 The final shot shows Richard's frozen corpse with an open chest and a tear coming out of his eye.